 Their exploits in Japan & South Korea were the catalyst for a host of the Senegalese players to move on to bigger and better things.
 Diouf and Diao were snapped up by Liverpool—although it didn’t really work out for either—whilst Diop was signed by Lens and Camara eventually sought out by Wolverhampton Wanderers.

 A wonderful run against all the odds, and one that began with that opening day shock against the favorites.
-Perhaps it’s a lesson Brazil should heed as they get set to kick off this tournament on June 12 2014?

 Find out the top 25 most exciting World Cup moments.

 - Starting price: $33/mo. for fubo Latino Package

 - Watch Premier League, World Cup, Euro 2024 & more

 Many Sports & ESPN Originals

 - Price: $9.99/mo. (or get ESPN+, Hulu & Disney+ for $13.99/mo.)

 - Features Bundesliga, LaLiga, Championship, & more

 - Watch 175 exclusive EPL games per season